overview components memorymap downloads possibilities contact

 Limitations

 The 6502 is not without its limitations, and later versions of the processor have made attempts to remove such limitations.
 For example the 65C02 allows you to directly stack and unstack the X and Y registers.
 In the NMOS version they must be transferred into the accumulator first.
-The planned 65CE02 (unreleased?) takes things further with the addition of a new Z register.
+The 65CE02 takes things further with the addition of a new Z register.

 We will, though, be sticking with the original NMOS version of the processor.
 It isn't perfect, but it isn't broken.
-However it may be that builds of Amélie will use the CMOS parts (i.e. 65C02, 65C22...), if I can source them, purely on grounds of enhanced efficiency - it will perform better, and for longer, when running on battery power.

 Again, I refer you to http://www.6502.org/ for documentation on the 65xx family.